Obesity Prevention

 Obesity and being overweight are defined as an abnormal or excessive accumulation of fat that can be detrimental to health.

-A simple way to measure obesity is the body mass index (BMI).
-It is calculated by dividing the weight of a person in kilograms by the square of the height in meters.
+A simple weight-for-height index commonly used to classify overweight and obesity in adults is the body mass index (BMI).
+It is calculated by dividing a person's weight in kilograms by the square of the height in meters.

 Obesity is one of the main risk factors for many chronic diseases, including diabetes, cardiovascular disease, hypertension, and stroke, as well as several types of cancer.
-Also, overweight children are at higher risk of being overweight or obese in adulthood.
+Also, children who are overweight are at higher risk of living with overweight or obesity in adulthood.

 Obesity and being overweight have reached epidemic proportions.
 Obesity rates have almost tripled since 1975 and have increased almost five times in children and adolescents, affecting people of all ages from all social groups in the Region of the Americas and the world.

-The Region of the Americas has the highest prevalence of all the World Health Organization Regions, with 62.5% of adults being overweight or obese (64.1% of men and 60.9% of women).
-Looking only at obesity, it is estimated to affect 28% of the adult population (26% of men and 31% of women).
+The Region of the Americas has the highest prevalence of all the World Health Organization Regions, with 62.5% of adults with overweight or obesity (64.1% of men and 60.9% of women).
+Looking only at obesity is estimated to affect 28% of the adult population (26% of men and 31% of women).

 The epidemic is not alien to children and adolescents.
-In the 5 to 19 age group, 33.6% of children and adolescents are overweight or obese, and 8% of children under the age of five, according to the latest estimates UNICEF, WHO and the World Bank.
+In the 5 to 19 age group, 33.6% of children and adolescents have overweight or obesity, and 8% of children under the age of five, according to the latest estimates from UNICEF, WHO, and the World Bank.

-To confront and stop the increase in obesity rates, PAHO promotes and supports policies that allow people to improve their diet, physical activity, and health in the Region of the Americas.
+To address and stop the increase in obesity rates, PAHO promotes and supports policies that allow people to improve their diet, physical activity, and health in the Region of the Americas.

 In 2014, PAHO welcomed the unanimous approval of the Plan of Action for the Prevention of Obesity in Children and Adolescents to implement a set of effective policies, laws, regulations, and interventions that take into account priorities and the context of Member States in the following strategic lines of action: